|

 These speedometers work on a chronometric principle were speed is measured in

-small increments instead of continous movement.
-The intermittend movement of
+small increments instead of continuous movement.
+The intermittent movement of

 the needle therefore does not indicate a problem, its just how the instrument

 works.
-Speedometers used by the military were, not provided with trip counters or internal lighting
+Speedometers used for the military Nortons were not provided with trip counters or internal lighting

 provisions.
 Those gadgets were reserved for the civvy market.
 Norton Assembly

-early types were changed to the later types.
+early Jeager types were changed to the later types.
 Pictures of bikes from contract V7353

 still show the thick cables, which date them at least upto end of 1940, and